Tungsten66/Articles/Restrict-extension-installation-on-Linux-VMs.md

   }
 }
 ```

 - Click Save<br/>
   ![Policy definition](images/Restrict-extension-installation-on-Linux-VMs-1.png)

 ### Assign policy

-- Once the last section saved click on Assign policy <br/>
+- Once the last section saved click on Assign policy
 ![Assign policy](images/Restrict-extension-installation-on-Linux-VMs-2.png)
 - Click Next and go to Parameters section and enter the following
-- **Denied extension:** ["MDE.Linux"] <br/>
+- **Denied extension:** ["MDE.Linux"]
 ![Denied extension](images/Restrict-extension-installation-on-Linux-VMs-3.png)
 - Click Review + save

-## Post Condition:
+## Post Condition

 - Test everything worked
 - Continue your deployment of Defender for Servers
 - When you are ready to onboard Linux servers you can remove this policy assignment